 Sustainable food production at a local level

 Land sharing expands the amount of land used for farming but destroys native habitats (think: soybeans vs. rainforest) (Green et al).
 The second strategy, land sparing, increases agricultural yields from land already used for agriculture, without destroying additional native habitat (Green et al).

 Dr. Claire Feniuk

-Similar global studies produced the same general results across multiple crops studied.
-The more land sparing agriculture strategies are utilized, the more opportunity there is to protect the species that exist on the occupied land.
+Similar global studies produced the same general results across multiple crops studied: The more land sparing agriculture strategies are utilized, the more opportunity there is to protect the species that exist on the occupied land.

-A sustainably grown future
+Achieving a sustainably grown future together